TaylorPasion/TaylorPasion.github.io/week4.md

 ---

-### Movies vs TV Shows by Rating
+### 📺 Movies vs TV Shows by Rating

-The graph below displays the distribution of ratings by content type.
-It reveals that **movies significantly outnumber TV shows** on Netflix.
+This visualization compares the count of movies and TV shows on Netflix.
+We found that **movies significantly outnumber TV shows**.

 <p align="center">
   <img src="/assets/img/distribution_of_ratings.png" alt="Distribution of Ratings in Netflix Shared Dataset by Type" width="1000" style="border-radius: 12px; box-shadow: 0 4px 12px rgba(0,0,0,0.15);" />